-A minimum of 60 otoliths per sex and quarterly collection are selected to cover the length distribution of sampled fish for age estimation (n = 480).
-The selection of otoliths for age estimation consists in going across the otolith collection manually and selecting 60 otoliths/sex/quarter to cover the length frequency of the analysed year, and ensuring that the selection overlap the trawl and longline fisheries for the length shared between the two fisheries.
-This ensures that sufficient otoliths are aged for all lengths on a temporal and spatial basis.
+A minimum of 60 otoliths per sex and quarterly collection were selected to cover the length distribution of sampled fish for age estimation (n = 480).
+Using a R script, we selected 20 otoliths/sex/quarterly collection for trawl and 40 otoliths/sex/quarterly collection for longliner to cover the length frequency of the analysed year, and ensuring that the selection overlap the trawl and longline fisheries for the length shared between the two fisheries.
+We selected otoliths to have at least one individual per 5 cm length class by every sex/activity/quarterly collection.
+To reach the selection of 500 otoliths, we additionally randomly selected large individuals with a total length greater than 120 cm.
+This is to account for the variability of the age distribution of larger individuals.

+This selection ensures that sufficient otoliths are aged for all lengths on a temporal and spatial basis.
 Noted that we did not actively select otoliths in different spatial areas.
 We considered that the spatial distribution is covered by selecting otoliths in each quarterly collection because the fishing vessels are targeting different areas on a weekly or monthly basis.